MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac.md

 The installation will proceed.

 > [!NOTE]
-> If you don't click **Allow**, the installation will fail after 5 minutes.
+> If you don't select **Allow**, the installation will fail after 5 minutes.
 You can restart it again at any time.

 ### Client configuration
 1. Copy wdav.pkg and WindowsDefenderATPOnboarding.py to the machine where you deploy Microsoft Defender ATP for Mac.

     The client machine is not associated with orgId.
 Note that the orgid is blank.